nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 Flags will be introduced to fine-tune the search such that the user can choose for the system to search if the fields contain the queries or if the fields start with the queries.
 Additionally, we will also change the command to return only results that match ALL queries given.

+### 4. Enhance Sort Group

+Currently, our system sorts `Groups` by ASCII order.

+#### Enhancement

+We plan to improve the sorting feature to sort by alphabetical and numerical order.

+Below is a simplified process of how the sort will work:

+A reminder that this is the format accepted for `Group Name`: `[Module]-[Tutorial Group]-[Group Number]`

+1. For `Module`, `CS2103` groups will come first, followed by `CS2103T` groups.
+2. For `Tutorial Group`, the letter will be compared first and sorted by alphabetical order.
+If there is a tie, the numerical part will be compared and sorted in descending order.
+3. For `Group Number`,if the sort feature reaches this section, it will be sorted by descending order of numerical value.